nik0zer/vm-course/README.md

 All instrations which operates with values contains postfix \<type\> that shows types of operands in instruction.
 Now type only can be i64 refers to int64_t

 ### Jumps
 All jumps use list of marks whith every method holds, so jumps only availible in method range.
+In bytecode transforms to <opcode> <offset>

 ### Calls
 When method calls first (K) registers [0:K-1] threated as parameters, when method returns value in accumulator threated as return value.